PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 9
 ```

 So how do we count past 9 in decimal?
-We add another column!

 ```
 10s | 1s